stasyanko/monnblanc-principles/README.md

 Nope.

-He just notifies the HR department on that and only this departmant has "write" access to a filing cabinet with your personal card.
+He just notifies the HR department on that and only this departmant has "write" access to a filing cabinet with his personal card.

 <p align="center">
   <img src="/assets/filing-cabinet.png" width="256" title="Filing cabinet">